July’s Volunteer of the Month: Kay Kriewald

 - Thanks, Willy St Co-op!
 During each of our 8 weeks of Camp Heartland this summer, campers enjoyed healthy and delicious snacks thanks to the generosity of Willy Street Co-op East.

-Animal of the Month: Baby
+Animal of the Month: Gromit

 Heartland Farm Sanctuary, located in Verona, Wisconsin, is the only dedicated farm animal sanctuary in Wisconsin.
 Heartland is a nonprofit organization who’s mission is to provide care for farm animals in need, nurture people through the human-animal bond, and foster respect and kindness toward animals and each other.